Khris Davis' 2-run homer leads Athletics to sweep of Yankees

 The A's won their fourth straight game, marking the club's second-longest winning streak of 2017 behind a stretch of five in a row April 18-22.
 Oakland had gone 26 series without a sweep dating to last Sept.
 12-15 at Kansas City.

-Matt Holliday hit a towering solo homer in the second that reached the top of the elevated bleachers then Aaron Judge had an RBI single in the third on a scorching Sunday.
+Holliday hit a towering solo homer in the second that reached the top of the elevated bleachers then Aaron Judge had an RBI single in the third on a scorching Sunday.
 First-pitch temperature at the Coliseum was 90 degrees — the hottest to start a game since it was 91 degrees on June 20, 2008.
 The warmest day for baseball ever here was 92.

 Chapman came off the disabled list after missing more than a month and pitched a 1-2-3 eighth.
-New York needs him late in games, and manager Joe Girardi was determined to use his flame-throwing closer regardless of the situation to immediately get him back in major league action.
+New York needs him late in games, and Girardi was determined to use his flame-throwing closer regardless of the situation to immediately get him back in major league action.

 Oakland's Sean Doolittle pitched the ninth for his third save and second in as many games after coming off the DL on June 10.